vanessacleary/vanessacleary-Ms1-2021/README.md

   * The copy was written by me.

     * The follwoing user stories addresses this section
-      * *As a First Time Visitor, I want easily know find out about the organisation, how it works and how to sign up.*
+      * *As a First Time Visitor, I want easily know find out about the organisation, how to join and how to sign up.*

 ![How it works section](/docs/features/how-it-works-section.JPG)